G28X0Y0/G28X0Y0/README.md

 TEnmo - A venmo-like application using HTTP requests and RESTful API's to manage money transactions.

+National Weather Service - A web application with a UI that gets weather from different locations.
+Uses REST practices.

 ### What I'm interested in:
 - Making cool software
 - Data sciences(Pandas, PostgreSQL, Tensor)